 I think you’re right, but the government thinks you’re wrong (Login Required)

 "As a person who will probably major in international relations, I like to tell people that I’m a political science major who hates politics.
 That’s the truth, in specific regards to American politics."

 Macalester student: Working together for LGBTQ+ rights (Login Required)

 "Use the fear and anger of this election to mobilize your community and be an agent of positive change in these dark times."

 "In my adult life, I almost never cry.
 I don’t cry when boys break up with me.
 I don’t cry when my friends hurt me.
 I don’t cry about everyday bruises and scrapes.
 But yesterday I cried more than I can ever remember."

 View all items in The Bald Spot.

-Word of the week (Login Required)
+A Geologic History of the Arb (Login Required)